-Spear is one of the newest and most compelling sites in the Sta.
+Spear is a young, yet very exciting site in the heart of the Sta.
 Rita Hills.
-Planted in 2014 and farmed organically by Ofer Shepher, its northern border and steep north facing slopes hug Highway 246.
-Its varied elevation of up to 900 feet, and soils of both sedimentary clay loam and white beach sand make it a rarity in the appellation.
+Planted in 2014 and farmed organically by Ofer Shepher, its northern border and steep north-facing slopes hug Highway 246.
+Varied elevation reaches 900 feet and soils are comprised of marine sedimentary clay and sand.
+Our chard block is primarily sedimentary clay.

 Pelio is located next to Albatross Ridge, northwest of the Carmel Valley appellation of Monterey.
 Planted in 2003 at 1,000 ft and six miles from Monterey Bay, this site is truly on the edge of viticulture.
 Clay loam is littered with diatomaceous shale, evidence this area was under the sea until about 12 million years ago.
 Organically farmed.